Video Lighting Guide Part 3: Basic Lighting Setups

 Lighting setup guide illustration

-There are multiple light setups you can create using a few light sources.
+A lighting setup is how light sources are arranged in a scene to illuminate the subject in your film.
+You can create multiple light setups using a few light sources.
 It all depends on the look and feel of the scene you want to achieve.

 First, let’s get familiar with the four main types of lighting: